Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 Drying Safety Standards (Heat + Stress + Supervision)

 Drying is a high-risk stage.
+Minimum rules include:

 No pet left unattended under heat.